Saturday, November 07, 2009

 N - Need-Payoff Questions

 Situation questions are not just small talk, but questions related to something that is common to your and your prospects environment.
-For example, in the course of my day, I might ask a merchant, "So did you notice your funding being delayed by Columbus Day?
-Funny that banks get that day off, isn't it?"
+For example, in the course of my day, I might ask a merchant, "So did you notice your funding being delayed by Columbus Day?"
 The point is to set the context in which the details of the business you are about to discuss have meaning.
-That is the first stage of questions, "the church of what's happening now," as my aforementioned large sales manager called it.
-It's a phrase from Flip Wilson's comedy sketches.
+That is the first stage of questions.
+My aforementioned sales manager calls it "the church of what's happening now," borrowing a phrase from Flip Wilson's comedy sketches.

 Sunday, November 01, 2009